 - Special Fee:

 Course DescriptionIntroduces the contents of our solar system, including the earth, its moon, the other planets and moons; asteroids, comets, and meteors.
 Algebra recommended.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 This course will have as many of the following components as possible: lectures, discussions, lab activities, telescope viewing session, videos, slides, CDs, and computer aided instruction.
 It is necessary to successfully complete the lab part of the course in order to pass the course.

 The text and materials for this course were chosen by the faculty and the viewpoint(s) shall be that of the authors.
 This includes the topics of relativity, the geologic time scale, and the evolution of the Earth, the solar system, the galaxy, and the universe.

 Students are expected to be able to read and comprehend college level science texts and perform basic mathematical operations in order to successfully complete this course.

 1) Use an understanding of solar system models to explain the motions and phases of astronomical objects visible to the naked eye in the night sky.

 2) Use an understanding of our solar system to contrast and compare its planets and moons, and to explain the differences between comets, asteroids, and meteorites.